StrangeBeeCorp/docs/docs/thehive/installation/installation-methods.md

 ## Single server installation

 Install TheHive and all required components on a single server.
-This configuration is ideal for testing environments, small teams, or production deployments that don't require high availability.
 See [the architecture overview](../overview/index.md#architecture) for details.

 ### :material-debian: Debian / :material-ubuntu: Ubuntu